hartwigmedical/hmftools/sage/README.md

 A typical use case would be to append RNA without having to rerun all of SAGE.

 In append mode SAGE only performs the [alt specific base quality recalibration](#1-alt-specific-base-quality-recalibration) and [normal counts and quality](#4-normal-counts-and-quality) steps.
-The supplied SAGE VCF is used to determine the [candidate Variants](#2-candidate-variants) and no changes are made to tumor counts, filters, phasing, de-duplication or realignment.
+The supplied SAGE VCF is used to determine the candidate variants and no changes are made to tumor counts, filters, phasing, de-duplication or realignment.

 ## Usage